Adam-Kosicki/Adam-Kosicki/README.md

 # Hello, I'm Adam Kosicki!

-🎓 Recent Computer Science graduate from the University of Texas at Dallas ☄️
+🎓 Computer Science graduate from the University of Texas at Dallas ☄️

 👨‍💻 Passionate about AI and Cloud technologies, with a focus on Azure, AWS, and more!